sharryheb/friend-finder/README.md

 4. Your closest-matched friend will appear in the Modal window.

 ## Tech Used
-HTML, CSS, Javascript, jQuery, DOM Manipulation
+HTML, CSS, Javascript, Express.js, HTTP POST, Routing